ajithvasudevan/alexa-device-activity/README.md

 3. run `npm install`  or `yarn` to install dependencies
 4. start the app with `node index.js`  or  `node .`
 5. open the link http://localhost:3001 in your browser (if you're NOT opening browser on the same machine, replace *localhost* with the IP address of machine where app is running)
 6. Login with your Amazon credentials and close the browser.
-This creates a file called `cookie.txt` in the current folder, which will be used for authentication the next time you start this app.
-It will get refreshed every time you restart the app.
+This creates a file called `cookie.txt` in the current folder, which will be used for authentication the next time you start this app. `cookie.txt` will get refreshed every time you restart the app.
 7. Back in the terminal, you should see your devices listed and some activity when you give Alexa commands.

 The command `node index.js` could be made into a *service* on a Raspberry Pi, for example, and the Device Activity Payload can be obtained using *Node-RED's* MQTT nodes.